-Join Chris Reilly for an in-depth discussion in this video Setting input data, part of Up and Running with Grasshopper.
+Join Chris Reilly for an in-depth discussion in this video Setting input data, part of Learning Grasshopper.

 …So we talked about the basic attributes of components and parameters,…now let's look at the ways to get data input into your Grasshopper definition.…There's basically three different ways we can get input data into a component.…The first is local definition,…where values are manually typed in the contextual menu.…Second is direct definition, where other components or…parameters feed data into the component.…And the third is direct import from geometry modeled in Rhino.…Let's start with defining data locally.…So here I have the Construct Point parameter.…